e3modelling/OPEN-PROM/docker/README.md

 nomenclature-iamc==0.31.0
 ```

 This repository and package support IAMC codelists, mappings, validation, and exports.
-They are separate from the R package `iamc`.

 Both pins can be overridden at build time: